Ktt-Development/docs.kttdevelopment.com/webdir/api/renderer.md

+---
+title: Renderers
+body: |
+    Custom renderers is the primary purpose of WebDir plugins and determine how files will look.
+---
 # Renderer

 A [renderer](/webdir/documentation/com/kttdevelopment/webdir/api/Renderer.html) determines how content will appear based on the template and any previous renderers that may have already ran.